 You: “So you can put most of those words in the trash, right?
 But is it true that you do sometimes get really upset and yell when you lose?”

 You: “That was really honest!
 If you want, I can help you learn to be more peaceful when you lose a game, so you’ll have more fun when you play.”

 For both kids and adults, learning to separate trash from truth is a life-changing skill.
-This guides you to see hard, but helpful truth as a gift to you to grow towards God’s purposes.
+This guides you to see hard but helpful truth as a gift to you to grow towards God’s purposes.
 Your best teaching will be your example, so tell your kids about it any time you learn and grow from criticism.

-Helpful truth can also include insights that give perspective on the situation… like knowing that hurtful words came from a child who has a really rough home life, or a sibling who is deeply discouraged.
-Understanding the situation can ease the sting from something unkind and untrue.
+Helpful truth can also include insights that give perspective on the situation… like knowing that hurtful words came from a child who has a really rough home life or a sibling who is deeply discouraged.
+Understanding the situation can ease the sting of something unkind and untrue.
 It can also grow compassion and a belief in your child that, “This wasn’t about me, it was about something going on in my friend/sibling’s heart because they are…(hurt, anxious, discouraged, etc.).”

 Helpful questions to “Respond to the Truth”: